 Ethical approval for this project was established at an institutional level.
 Informed parental consent and child assent was secured with the support of the schools concerned.
 Children were reminded at each stage of the research that they had a right to ‘change their minds’ about being involved.
 Permission was requested from each child to utilise their drawings on an individual basis.
+No children elected to not be involved in the research although four children were absent from school on one of the days that data was being collected.
+In the three instances where children had completed their drawings but not been interviewed their data was not included in analysis.

 113 children aged 5-10 years, from three UK primary schools took part in the study.
+Each was on the south coast of England and categorised as a ‘good’ school by the national inspectorate, the Office for Standards in Education.

+Children drew themselves being physically active and were subsequently interviewed about their pictures and wider engagement in physical activity.
+Children completed drawings in their familiar classroom settings with their teacher present.
+The lead researcher began by talking to children about what their understanding was of the term ‘physical activity’.
+The discussion arrived at an explanation of what would by adults be termed as ‘moderate to vigorous physical activity’ in child appropriate language as ‘moving about’ that ‘makes you go a little bit red or can make you huff and puff’.
+The children all drew their pictures on A4 sized paper which they were free to orientate as they wished, and used any pencil or pen colouring utensils from those normally available whilst in the class.

+Children were interviewed, again by the lead researcher, individually within one week of completing the drawings in open plan teaching areas close to, but outside of, their classrooms.
+Interviews were recorded on a mobile telephone as children are culturally familiar with such devices (as opposed to with Dictaphones which were likely to be unfamiliar to them).

-Each drew themselves being physically active and were subsequently interviewed about their pictures and wider engagement in PA.
-The focus of these interviews centred on the role of social capital in initiating and maintaining engagement in PA and were crucial to ensure accurate interpretation of images (Pearce & Bailey, 2011).
+The focus of these interviews centred on the role of social capital in initiating and maintaining engagement in physical activity and were crucial to ensure accurate interpretation of images (Pearce & Bailey, 2011).
+The use of one lead researcher in generating data ensured consistency of information given to children and ensured ethical procedures were adhered to.
+Interviews were subsequently transcribed verbatim.

-There is much debate regarding how social capital is to be defined and the extent to which this reinforces power differentials (Grossman, 2013; Lovitt, 2007; Scholz); however, all discussions revolve around the grown adult rather than children.
+There is much debate regarding how social capital is to be defined and the extent to which this reinforces power differentials (Grossman, 2013; Tzanakis, 2013)); however, all discussions revolve around the grown adult rather than children.
 The purpose of this study was to investigate the nature of social capital and role that it might have in children’s orientation towards physical activity.
-Therefore, three key themes, common to all social capital theorists were utilised here:
+Therefore, three key factors, common to all social capital theorists were utilised here:

-the social interactions that took place in order to facilitate PA
+the social interactions that took place in order to facilitate physical activity

-the fields in which PA occurred
+the fields in which physical activity occurred

-the cultural significance of PA as affecting social relations and sustainability of PA
+the cultural significance of PA as affecting social relations and sustainability of physical activity

 Data analysis